 Illegal Transactions.
 You agree that you will not use your account for any transaction that is illegal in the jurisdiction where you live, in the jurisdiction where the transaction is consummated, or in any other jurisdiction affected by the transaction.
 You agree that it is your responsibility to determine the legality of each of your transactions in all applicable jurisdictions before entering into the transaction.
 You acknowledge and agree that we have no obligation to monitor, to review or to evaluate the legality of transactions on your account.
 You also agree that you will not use your account in connection with any Internet or online gambling transaction, whether or not gambling is legal in any applicable jurisdiction.
 We reserve the right to return any item that we believe, in our sole discretion, is related to an illegal transaction, an Internet or online gambling transaction or a high-risk transaction.
 To the fullest extent permitted by law, you agree to pay for any item that you authorized, even if the transaction related to that item is determined to be illegal.

 Deposits.
 We may require a minimum initial deposit to open an account.
 You may make additional deposits of any amount of $1.00 or more accompanied by a completed deposit slip (unless your deposit is by electronic funds transfer) either in person, by mail, at an ATM, a night depository, or by electronic funds transfer.
 We may charge for deposits, and we also may refuse to accept for deposit or collection any item you offer for deposit, accept all or any part of a deposit for collection only, or limit the amount that may be deposited.
+Refer to your fee schedule for applicable charges for deposits.
 If your deposit is other than cash, for example, checks, we may without prior notice to you, except where prior notice is required by law, place a hold on the account for the amount of deposited items for the approximate period of time it takes us to verify that the items will be paid.
 During the hold period, interest-bearing accounts will earn interest in accordance with the interest schedule.
 Items accepted for deposit and drawn on a non-U.S. institution may be subject to a service charge.
 We may accept an item for deposit to your account from anyone and without questioning or verifying the authority of the person making the deposit.
-Any item that we cash or accept for deposit may be subject to later verification and final payment.
+Any item that we cash or accept for deposit may be subject to post-verification and final payment.
 We may deduct funds from your account if an item is lost, stolen or destroyed in the collection process, if it is returned to us unpaid, or if it was improperly paid, even if you have already used the funds.
-Cash deposits are also subject to later verification.
+Cash deposits are also subject to post-verification.

 Credit for any item we accept for deposit to your account, including funds that are deposited by electronic funds transfer, is provisional and may be revoked if the item is not finally paid, for any reason, in cash or its equivalent.
 We may give cash back to any authorized account signer(s) or agent(s) in connection with items payable to any owner, whether or not the items have been endorsed by the owner.
 If you make a deposit or payment that is not accompanied by instructions indicating how or where it is to be credited, we may apply it at our discretion to any loan or deposit account you maintain with us.
 We may endorse and/or collect items deposited to your account without your endorsement, but may require your personal endorsement prior to accepting an item for deposit.

 If you deposit an item that bears the endorsements of more than one person or persons who are not known to us, we may refuse the item, require all endorsers to be present, or require that the endorsement be guaranteed by another financial institution acceptable to us before we accept the item.
-Our policy on the availability of deposits for withdrawal is described in the Funds Availability Disclosure portion of this booklet.
+Our policy on the availability of deposits for withdrawal is described in the Funds Availability Disclosure portion of this Agreement.